sameid/profilechange/README.md

-ct the files.
+- Extract the files.

-2. Edit config.json and enter in
+- Edit config.json and enter in
-- the client id you want to change the GA profile id on.
+-- the client id you want to change the GA profile id on.
-- An administrative user account to sign in as to make this change. i.e. a user that has access to change the profile ids.
+-- An administrative user account to sign in as to make this change. i.e. a user that has access to change the profile ids.
 This can be the partner user id because the partner has super admin access to the client.
-- the profile id you want to change the data sources to use.
+-- the profile id you want to change the data sources to use.

-3. run profile_change.exe
+- run profile_change.exe
-- it will prompt you for the password for the user specified in the config file.
+-- it will prompt you for the password for the user specified in the config file.